 By comparing the farm's performance on the most appropriate business chart, a farm manager will be better able to evaluate his or her business performance.
 Farm managers should remember, however, that their competition is not limited to the other farms in their own barn type and herd size category.
-They should observe how their management performance compares with farms in other categories as well.
+They should observe how their management performance compares with farms in other categories as well before establishing business goals.